israelkingz/recommnendersystemwithpython/README.md

-# recommnendersystemwithpython
+# recommendersystemwithpython
-This is a movie recommender system (content based) using python
+This is a movie recommender system (content based) using sklearn modules